Skip to content

 Best practices:

-• avoid mixing very small and very large workloads in one run,
+• avoid mixing very small and very large problems in one run,

 I/O considerations

-Parallel performance can be limited by file-system access if not handled carefully.
+Parallel performance can be limited by file-system access.

 Recommendations:

-• store lookup tables on fast local or parallel file systems,
+• store lookup tables on fast parallel file systems,

 Numerical reproducibility